domwoe/access_control/README.md

 **Note:** This is a demonstration project and hasn't been audited.
 Please use it for inspiration only.

-## Motivation
+## Motivation & Goal

 In microservice architectures, it's common to centralize access control by having a single authorization service that manages all permissions.
 This simplifies permission management but raises the question of how resource services learn about permissions.
 There are two main patterns:

 1) Tokens: A client requests an authorization token from the authorization service and invokes it at the resource service.
 Here, the resource service does not need to directly communicate with the authorization service.
 2) Validation endpoint: The authorization server exposes a validation endpoint that the resource service can use to validate permissions.

-On the Internet Computer, we can use the same patterns and this example application demonstrates these patterns.
+On the Internet Computer, we can use the same patterns.
+This demonstrator showcases both patterns and provides a [comparison](#comparison).

 ## Architecture